jupyterhub/jupyterhub-deploy-docker/README.md

 	The admin user will have the ability to add more users in the JupyterHub admin console.

+1. Use [docker-compose](https://docs.docker.com/compose/reference/) to build the
-1. Build the JupyterHub Docker image.
-For convenience, this repo provides a `hub.sh` script that wraps [docker-compose](https://docs.docker.com/compose/reference/), so you can run it with the docker-compose [command line arguments](https://docs.docker.com/compose/reference/overview/).
-To build the JupyterHub image on the active Docker machine host, run:
+JupyterHub Docker image on the active Docker machine host:

     ```
-    ./hub.sh build
+    docker-compose build
     ```

 ## Create a JupyterHub Data Volume